Paulmicha/common-web-tools/cwt/extensions/drupalwt/README.md

 make setup
 ```

-Fore details about the `docker-compose` "stack" that will be installed, see :
+If using the `drupalwt_d4d` extension, details about the `docker-compose` "stack" that will be installed can be found in :

-- `cwt/extensions/drupalwt/stack/docker-compose.yml`
+- `cwt/extensions/drupalwt_d4d/stack/docker-compose.yml`
-- `cwt/extensions/drupalwt/stack/docker-compose.override.local.dev.yml`
+- `cwt/extensions/drupalwt_d4d/stack/docker-compose.override.local.dev.yml`

 ### 3. Choose a Composer template and do the first install